Dustin Johnson’s Masters reign ends with missed cut

 That’ll be his only official appearance at Augusta National this weekend.

 Johnson — the world No. 1 player and reigning Masters champion — bogeyed three of his final four holes Friday and missed the cut by two shots.
-He’s the 11th defending champion to miss the 36-hole cut.
+He’s the 11th defending champion to miss the 36-hole cut; it has happened 12 previous times, with Seve Ballesteros doing it twice.

 “Obviously, I wanted to be around for the weekend,” Johnson said.
 “I like this golf course.
 I feel like I play it very well.
 I just didn’t putt very good.
 It’s pretty simple.